Beacon Awarded 23 + 24 INC 5000, 23 + 24 Communicator Awards in Healthcare + Construction Best Website, UX + Visual Appeal

 Social media has evolved over the last several years from personal to branding.
 Most businesses have taken to utilizing social media to gain more customers.
 You can do something similar with your counseling service social media accounts.

 Each platform has a built-in audience that works well for specific content.
 If you have a good social media presence, it will allow people to see posts from educational to personal.
-It’s a way for potential clients to get to know you deeper when you’re responding to comments, adding community events, joining webinars, and more.
+Incorporating social media advertising can help you target specific demographics on platforms like Facebook and Instagram, allowing potential clients to get to know you deeper when you’re responding to comments, adding community events, joining webinars, and more.

 7. Be Transparent